mustakshif/Asri/README_en_US.md

 Latest updates:

+### v1.0.5

+* Optimized the style of `Flashcard - Spaced Repetition` dialog.
+* Optimized the style of graph configuration panel.
+* Adjusted the list style when folded.

 ### v1.0.4

   * Expanded the responsive area of the "main menu" button in the toolbar (top bar), allowing users to click it without extra mouse movements after the toolbar appears.
 * Modified the error button in dialogs.

-### v1.0.3

-* Fixed the problem of not being able to bring up the toolbar in full-screen views.
-* Fixed the problem of slider elements being clipped.
-* Fixed the issue of incorrect display of the icon tooltip layer of the header image.
-* Adjusted the background color of pinned graph views to be consistent with other side panels.
-* Adjusted the position of the document block slider to align it vertically.
-* Adjusted the font list for code blocks, with `JetBrainsMono-Regular` having higher priority.
-* Adjusted the padding inside the fixed tab icon on the Windows platform.
-* Adjust the style of the window close button on the Windows platform.

 Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)